 You might have regular blood tests to check your blood calcium levels.

 Contact your treatment team if you have any symptoms of high calcium.
 Your specialist will treat you if you have high calcium levels.
 You might have to have treatment in hospital but there are ways to manage it.

 The digestive system can sometimes slow down due to:

-- cancer in the abdomen pressing on the muscles of the bowel
+- cancer in the abdomen pressing on the muscles or lining of the bowel

 - cancer pressing on the nerves that supply the bowel (called the coeliac plexus)

 As food does not pass through the bowel as quickly as normal this can make you feel sick.
 This is sometimes called a slow or sluggish gut.